adikabintang/kolor-di-dinding/networking/ospf.md

 **3. Calculate best path:**

-Performed on routers independently, based on the same LSDB among all routers.
+Caculating best paths is performed by routers independently, based on the same LSDB among all routers.
 OSPF uses Dijkstra algorithm to calculate the best path.

 ```
 cost = reference bandwidth / interface bandwidth